erykjj/traverture/README.md

 ## Known Limitations

 - **Whole books** (like "James") are not detected unless preceded by a number (e.g., "1 John").
 Use braces if detection is desired (e.g., `{{Obadiah}}`)
 - **"Song of Solomon"** and its variants are not auto-detected.
-Use `{{Song of Solomon 1:1}}` to force detection.
+Use `{{Song of Solomon 1:1}}` to force detection
 - **Ambiguous references** like "1 John 5:3; 2 John 4" may parse incorrectly as "1 John 5:3; 2" (as in, 1 John chapter 2) and "John 4".
-Force detection with braces: `1 John 5:3; {{2 John 4}}`.
+Force detection with braces: `1 John 5:3; {{2 John 4}}`

 ---

 ## Performance

-Depending on the length of the scripture passage and the device, initial verse lookup requires a network request and may take a moment.
-Parsing large documents on mobile may take a few seconds.
+Depending on the length of the scripture passage and the device, initial verse lookup requires a network request and may take a moment; parsing large documents on mobile may take a few seconds

 ---